 1. Keep It Light and Bright

 Bright interiors instantly make small spaces feel larger and fresher.
-In campers, natural light is your best friend, and pairing it with pale tones enhances that sense of openness.
-Think of it as the foundation for your entire minimalist look.
+In campers, natural light is your best friend, and pairing it with pale tones gives you that sense of openness from the moment you climb inside.
+Think of it as the foundation for your whole minimalist look.
+If you’re constantly bumping elbows, a few light-reflecting tricks go a long way, and these ways to make a small camper feel bigger pair perfectly with a bright color scheme.

 Color Palette Ideas

-Light tones not only visually expand your space but also pair beautifully with other minimalist design elements.
+Light tones not only visually expand your space, they also pair beautifully with the other minimalist touches we’ll get into below.

 2. Choose Multifunctional Furniture